-15.1 All positions on the management committee are vacated at the association's annual general meeting.
-The management committee must call for nominations for elected positions on the management committee at the time that notice is given of the annual general meeting.
-The management committee may, when it calls for nominations, indicate which positions on the management committee it wishes to fill, the job descriptions for those positions and the qualifications or experience it considers desirable for those positions.
+15.1 All positions on the Management Committee are vacated at the Party's Annual General Meeting.
+The Management Committee must call for nominations for elected positions on the Management Committee at the time that notice is given of the Annual General Meeting.
+The Management Committee will issue a nomination form which lists the positions and gives a brief job description for the positions specifying any qualifications or experience it considers desirable for those positions.